Malta Citizenship Rights

-Malta Citizenship by Investment Videos
+Grounds for Refusal of Malta Citizenship by Investment

 Identity Malta will regard all applicantions on a case by case basis and may be satisfied that the applicant is still worthy of being considered for approval nothwistanding the presence of any of the grounds listed below, due to special circumstances.
 In the case of approval, Identity Malta must provide reasoned opinion why applicant should still be considered for approval and should refer the case to the Minister who has sole authority to approve.

 - Providing false information